allanhortle/Centurion/README.md

 If it looks like crap make sure to restart Sublime before crying.

 ## Galea
-Centurion now ships with it's own syntax highlighing.
+Centurion now ships with it's own syntax highlighting.
 Galea is a simple theme designed to cut down on the use of color in conflicting locations.
 There are only five colors, each relating to a high level textmate scope.

 | Color         | Scope                |
 | ------------- |----------------------|